Settlement Agreement Advice for Employers

 At Percy Hughes & Roberts, we are committed to providing the highest standard of service to our clients, and we will do our utmost to ensure your business is fully protected against potential claims.

-It is important that you take legal advice to make sure that you do not leave yourself open to any future litigation and that all procedures are followed.
+It is important that you take settlement agreement advice to make sure that you do not leave yourself open to any future litigation and that all procedures are followed.

 We can help you to determine whether you are within your rights to terminate the employment in the first place.
-If you are, whether you will need to come to a settlement agreement with the member of staff in question to avoid tribunal proceedings and protect you from any future proceedings.
+If you are, we can then assist you in drafting a settlement agreement with the member of staff in question to avoid tribunal proceedings and protect you from any future proceedings.

 Why choose Percy Hughes & Roberts Solicitors?